 However, looking back at the references, the symbolism, and the enigmatic dialogue peppered throughout the episodes, one can indeed wonder why some aspects of the story (i.e. Marty Hart’s family life) were so extensively developed while they were of no relevance to the final outcome of the investigation.
 Was the series, through these alternative storylines, trying to communicate something that went beyond the actual investigation?
 Something that encompasses us all?

 Despite the straightforward conclusion to the story, there is a deeper message communicated throughout the series: That the ritual murders were not simply the product of the mind of a lone crazy redneck – they’re the result of a deep-seated mindset, a toxic environment that goes back several generations and affects all aspects of society.
 This concept can be summed up in one word: “psychosphere” – a word detective Rustin Cohle uses in the first episode.
 Through a variety of symbols and messages, True Detectives shows us how the sick obsessions of the elite ultimately seep through the everyday lives of the masses.

 Let’s first look at the premise of the story.

-The series begin with the discovery of the corpse of a young women, set up in a ritualistic matter.
+The series begins with the discovery of the corpse of a young woman, set up in a ritualistic matter.